Neme88/WeatherConverterApp/README.md

-# WeatherConverterApp
+# Weather Conversion Application

+## Overview

-This front-end Application converts weather from Celsius to Fahrenheit and vice versa, It accept input from the user and convert the input to either Celsius or Fahrenheit according to a users choosing.
-The technology I will be using to develop this application is HTML, CSS and Vanilla JavaScript.
+This front-end application converts temperatures between Celsius and Fahrenheit.
+It accepts input from the user and performs the conversion based on the user's choice.

+## Technologies Used

+- **HTML**
+- **CSS**
+- **Vanilla JavaScript**

+## Development Timeline

-Finally concluded this app a little under 2 day.
+The application was developed in a little under 2 days.